 In 1990, the Commission received an Economic Development Administration (EDA) grant of \$472,650 to be used in a revolving loan fund program matched with \$158,377 in local funds.
-On September 5, 2013, the EDA approved the expansion of the service area of the fund, from 9 counties to 12.
-Each of the new counties provided \$17,600 of local matching funds for a total of \$52,800 being added to the capital base of the fund in perpetuity.
+On September 5, 2013, the EDA approved the expansion of the service area from 9 counties to 12.
+Each of the new counties provided \$17,600 of local matching funds for a total of \$52,800 being added to the capital base of the fund in perpetuity resulting in a total local match of \$211,177.

-Note 4 - Revolving Loan Fund (continued)

 No more than 100% of the interest received from these loans may be used for documented administrative costs.
-The Commission cannot leave more than 25% of the funds idle for more than two consecutive semi-annual reporting periods or the overage amount exceeding \$5,000 may be sequestered unless a six-month extension is granted.
+The EDA annually calculates the regional capitalization rate (typically around 25%) in idle funds and an action plan to resolve or reduce will be required if the Commission does not meet this rate.
 The EDA reviews the Commission's program by requiring semi-annual reports for periods ending March 31 and September 30 and periodic on-site monitoring.

-As of March 31, 2018, there were 11 loans outstanding totaling \$726,529, with interest rates of 5.00%.
+As of March 31, 2019, there were twelve loans outstanding totaling \$771,630, with interest rates of 5.00% on all loans, except one at 5.5% and one at a default rate of 15%.